 FUNDING SOURCE AND METHOD: This is state funding.
-Payments will be made on a reimbursement basis for deliverables accepted.
+Payments will be made on a reimbursement basis for deliverables accepted and/or allowable time and expenses.

 CONTENTS OF THE REQUEST FOR APPLICATIONS:

 - 1. Introduction

 - 2. General Information for Applicants

 - 3. Application Contents

 - 4. Evaluation and Contract Award

 - 5. RFA Exhibits